 An efficient transportation system is required to move paint from a large number of paint drop-off sites to processing facilities.
-The transporters hired by PaintCare, which may include both private and public entities, usually have significant experience in scheduling pickups and routing to maximize efficiency, taking into account the number of stops, locations, volume of paint to be transported, and projected weight of the loads.
+The transporters hired by PaintCare, which may include both private and public entities, usually have significant experience in scheduling pickups and routing to maximize efficiency - taking into account the number of stops, locations, volume of paint to be transported, and projected weight of the loads.
 Transporters must comply with all applicable state and federal rules and regulations and must track the paint from the point of collection to its final destination.
 Transporters, subsequent processors, and their records, are subject to audit by PaintCare.

-PaintCare uses a competitive bid process to select transporters to provide service to paint drop-off sites.
-Following the bid process that began in July 2024, PaintCare selected transporters to provide service to paint drop-off sites, subject to successful negotiation of contract terms with those transporters.
+PaintCare used a competitive bid process to select transporters to provide service to paint drop-off sites.
+Following the bid process that began in December 2024, PaintCare selected transporters for the Maryland program, subject to successful negotiation of contract terms with those transporters.